Nomophobia treatment

 Potential Benefits of EEG Biofeedback in Nomophobia Treatment

-• EEG biofeedback enables individuals to learn how to regulate their own brain activity consciously.
+• EEG biofeedback enables individuals to learn how to regulate their brain activity consciously.

 • Nomophobia treatment can involve training individuals to self-regulate their stress responses by modulating specific brainwave patterns associated with anxiety.